 - [email protected] (for all other departments and centres).

 Requestors should indicate the format in which the data should be delivered (Stata, SPSS, SAS &c.).
-Available formats are indicated on the ICPSR resource page for every dataset.
+Available formats are indicated on the individual data catalogue record for each dataset.

 EUI members should only use ~eui.eu mail accounts to request data.
 Following confirmation of the requestor's EUI status, data is made available via restricted server or (for larger datasets) via users' desktops.

 Instructions on using ZIP files to compress and decompress data are on this ICT page.

-Users should read the ICPSR Responsible Use Statement before using data.
+Users should read the ICPSR Responsible Use Statement before requesting access to data.

 Contact: Thomas Bourke at [email protected]